EmilioPeJu/panda-yocto-proposal/README.md

   required files and a service script in a zpkg (this could be our default release format to support this upgrade process always), the service script will do the steps described earlier.

+### Error `operation not supported error, dev loop1, sector 1608 op 0x9:(WRITE_ZEROES) flags 0x800 phys_seg 0 prio class 2`
+This error appears when the state.ext4 image is created, apparently some initialization does the WRITE_ZEROES operation which the underlying vfat filesystem doesn't support, the system continues running ... so, it probably did the operation in the slow way and then this message doesn't appear anymore.
+More investigation is needed to confirm this is fine.